Frank Farian: La Bouche, Le Click, Eruption, No Mercy

 Following the Milli Vanilli controversy, Farian developed similar Eurodance groups La Bouche and Le Click.
 He also produced the 1997 version of "Tic, Tic Tac" by Chilli Feat.
 Carrapicho.

 Some other groups and solo acts Farian was involved with are Eruption (whom he managed in 1977), singer Precious Wilson, and Latin pop band No Mercy, which was based in Germany.

 Daddy Cool musical

 On 15 August 2006, the musical Daddy Cool opened at the Shaftesbury Theatre in London's West End, featuring Michelle Collins, Michael Harvey, Javine Hylton, and singer/songwriter Darvina Plante.
 The £3 million show was produced by Farian and Robert Mackintosh.
 The story, written by Stephen Plaice with Amani Naphtali, is predominantly based on the songs of Boney M., but also has songs by Milli Vanilli, Eruption, La Bouche, and No Mercy.
 A second show opened on 23 April 2007 in Berlin, Germany, and toured in the Netherlands from August 2011 to February 2012, Spain (Palma de Mallorca) in July 2012, Switzerland from November 2015 to January 2016, and Germany in 2016.

+Anti Bohlen book

+In 2004 Frank Farian wrote a book called 'Stupid dieser Bohlen: Die Wahrheit und Nichts als die Wahrheit über den Pop-Hochstapler'.
+In the book he tried to expose Dieter Bohlen songwriter and producer most known for Modern Talking.
+In the book he criticized the music of Bohlen and his comments towards many people.
+He also claimed that it was unrighteous that Bohlen was registered to the GVL as a singer and musician, because he was not a singer and a musician.
+He claimed that Peter Weihe did the guitar for Modern Talking.
+Peter Weihe did guitar for the Milli Vanilli album All or Nothing which Farian produced.
+Farian and Bohlen also had known each other personally a long time before the book was published.
+The book was not a commercial success.